 While Lüften can be helpful, it is not a standalone solution – especially in homes where controlled ventilation is limited.
 Preventing mould requires a whole-house approach that considers building design, ventilation efficiency, and insulation quality.

 We specialise in building energy performance, including ventilation testing and air tightness assessments.
 Whether you’re a homeowner or a housing provider, we can help you create healthier, mould-free living spaces.
-For expert guidance on ventilation and building performance, get in touch with us today.
+Get in touch today for expert guidance on ventilation and building performance.

 Keep Informed